 The Centers for Disease Control and Prevention (CDC) has issued a Level 3 Travel Health Notice for intended host country due to COVID-19.

 Visit the Embassy’s COVID-19 page for more information on COVID-19 in intended host country.

 If you decide to travel to intended host country:

 - See the U.S. Embassy’s web page regarding COVID-19.

 - Visit the CDC’s webpage on Travel and COVID-19.

 - Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.

 - Follow the Department of State on Facebook and Twitter.

-- Review the Crime and Safety Report for Country X.
+- Review the Crime and Safety Report for intended host country.

 - Have a contingency plan for emergency situations.
 Review the Traveler’s Checklist.